ultimatemovers/omnia/about.md

 ---
 layout: about
 team_members:
-- name: Laurent Tapumilla
-  title: Restaurant Manager
-  text: Manager Laurent Tapumilla brings a wealth of experience and a dash of French
-    flair to the table.
-His background in hotel and restaurant establishments means that he runs a smooth operation as Omnia’s team leader, even on the busiest days in our popular bar and bistro.
-Laurent is here to ensure you enjoy a comfortable, quality experience on every occasion.
-  img: "/assets/images/member2.jpg"
 - name: Stephen Nairn
   title: CULINARY DIRECTOR
   text: Award-winning Chef Stephen Nairn is the mastermind behind the Omnia menu -